TheGreatGene/terraform-provider-vsphere/README.md

 **Using the code in this repo terraform will:**
 1. Create vsphere_host resources
 2. Join the host to a vsphere_compute_cluster
-– Join the host to a vsphere_distributed_virtual_switch – Create vmk1
+3. Join the host to a vsphere_distributed_virtual_switch
+4. Create vmk1
-– Create vmk2
+5. Create vmk2
-– Attempt to create/migrate vmk0 to the vDS (This step fails due to the bug referenced above.)
+6. Attempt to create/migrate vmk0 to the vDS **(This step fails due to the bug referenced above.)**